nilejoy/art-website/README.md

 - A JavaScript dedicated project will be added to a different repository some time in the future;
 - The navigation bars were created with Bootstrap while the rest with HTML and CSS;
 - As of the day when this file was last modified, the website does not contain up to date information;
-- As it stands now, this GitHub dedicated website version is nothing more than a display of its creator's skills in HTML and CSS for a position in the IT sector.
+- This GitHub dedicated website version is nothing more than a display of its creator's skills in HTML and CSS.